…I trust in you, Lord; I say, “You are my God.” My times are in your hands… (Psalm 31:14 & 15a NIV)

 Immediately, I called my supervisor and told her I wouldn’t make it to the meeting.
 She told me the meeting was cancelled, and I didn’t need to return to the office.
 She explained there was talk what happened in New York City was a terrorist attack.
 Loyal employee that I was, I assured my boss I’d go back to the office where plenty of work awaited.

-Preparing to enter the freeway in route to work, I listened to the radio.
+Preparing to enter the freeway in order to return to work, I listened to the radio.
 It was then I learned all flights in the United States were grounded.
 Planes had flown not only into the two World Trade Center towers but also into the Pentagon and a field in Pennsylvania.

 There was now no doubt, the news anchor reported.
 These were acts of terror.